MasatoMakino/gulptask-deploy-ssh/README.md

 # gulptask-deploy-ssh

-Web page deployment tools for SSH and rsync
+> Web page deployment tasks for SSH and rsync.